Random walks at random times: Convergence to iterated L\'{e}vy motion, fractional stable motions, and other self-similar processes: A recursive construction of some fractional stable motions

-for any Borel set $A$.
-This follows from definition \eqref{ltdef}. \item The processes $Y^{(+)}_t$ and $Y^{(-)}_t$ are not in general stable.
-However, as mentioned above, when they have finite $\aa$ moments, one can use the Stable Central Limit Theorem and normalize partial sums of independent copies of these processes to get stable processes. \end{enumerate}
+(2) The processes $Y^{(+)}_t$ and $Y^{(-)}_t$ are not generally stable.
+However, as mentioned above, when they have finite $\alpha$ moments, one can use the stable central limit theorem and normalize partial sums of independent copies of these processes to get stable processes. \end{remarks*} \begin{pf*}{Proof of Theorem~\ref{pp}} \textit{Well-defined $H$-sssi processes with finite $\alpha$th moments.}\quad To see that the $Y^\bullet_t$ are well defined and satisfy (a), we have